adamk72/BuildALambdaTextAdventure/README.md

 - [] Go over `mapM` and `mapM_` in context of reading from a file directory and printing out the file names: `listDirectory storyDirectory >>= mapM_ putStrLn`.
 See Listing 22.3 in the GPWH book.
 - []  Todo: blog post on guard: guard :: Alternative f => Bool -> f ()
 - [] (<|>) is the alternative operator from the Alternative typeclass in Haskell.
 For Maybe values, it acts like an "or" operation - it returns the first Just value it finds, or Nothing if both options are Nothing.
+- [] Discuss common file pattern in Haskell where:
+  - Core types are in a .Types module
+  - Implementation details are in separate modules
+  - A main module re-exports everything needed
 - [] For later comparison on how `case` is very flexible:
 ```haskell
 RunAdventure name -> do